-Naughton, M. (2007) Rethinking miscarriages of justice: Beyond the tip of the iceberg (Palgrave Macmillan)
+Naughton, M. (2007) Rethinking miscarriages of justice: Beyond the tip of the iceberg (Palgrave Macmillan).
+Republished in 2012 in paperback.

 In this highly provocative and fascinating study, Michael Naughton radically re-assesses the notion of miscarriages of justice.
 Drawing on Foucauldian theory and ‘social harm’ paradigms, Naughton uncovers the limits of the criminal justice process and questions the dominant discourse that views miscarriages of justice as rare and exceptional cases of wrongful imprisonment.